List of 9 Female Snooker Referees | History, Salaries & World Finals

 Michaela Tabb is the most influential pioneer among female snooker referees.
 Her career redefined officiating standards in professional snooker.
 She established authority through consistency and confidence.

-Tabb qualified for the World Snooker Tour in 2001.
+Michaela Tabb qualified for the World Snooker Tour in 2001.
 She bypassed traditional pathways through exceptional performance.
 Early appointments attracted significant attention.

 In 2002, she officiated her first ranking tournament match.
 This marked a historic first for women.